 We aim to be competitive and we do hope that you find our price to be the lowest.
 We do not act as a third party and we use our own surveyors.
 Our intention is to help our clients get their property on the market whilst still receiving the professional service you would expect from a professional firm.

-New housing – New housing includes homes that may be sold ‘off-plan’ to the first purchaser or sold to the first occupier.
+New housing.
+New housing includes homes that may be sold ‘off-plan’ to the first purchaser or sold to the first occupier.
 Any subsequent sale of a home will not be exempt even if it has a certificate from, for example, the National House-Building Council (NHBC).

+Newly Converted Premised.
 This means a property which is being, or has been, converted to a home if it has not previously been used in its converted state.

+Right to Buy Homes.
 As the sale of a home to a tenant under the ‘Right to Buy’ does not involve marketing, the duty to provide a Home Report does not apply.

+Seasonal and Holiday Accommodation.
 This exception refers to seasonal and holiday accommodation (as defined in planning legislation), which only has permission to be used for less than 11 months in any year.
 It does not include second homes or holiday cottages that could be used all year if the owner so chose.

+Mixed Sales.
 This occurs where a home is sold with one or more non-residential properties (provided it is clear that the seller does not intend to consider an offer to buy the home separately from the non-residential property).

-This describes the situation where the home is, or forms part of, a property most recently used for both residential and non-residential purposes, such as a commercial studio where the owner also lives in the home.
+Dual Use of a Dwelling House.
+Where the home is, or forms part of, a property most recently used for both residential and non-residential purposes, such as a commercial studio where the owner also lives in the home.